Throne room: Stockholm Palace

 The Silver Throne in the Hall of State.

 The throne located in the Hall of State at the Stockholm Palace is called the Silver Throne and was commissioned for the coronation of Queen Kristina in 1650.
 It was last used by the present king, Carl XVI Gustaf, on his accession to the throne in 1973 and at the State Opening of Parliament in 1974.

 Throne in the Lovisa Ulrika audience chamber at Stockholm Palace.

 For the coronation of king Adolf Frederick and Queen Louisa Ulrica in 1750 two coronation thrones were made.
 Both are placed at the Stockholm palace, and one is on display in the Lovisa Ulrica audience chamber.

 United Kingdom

 The United Kingdom monarchs almost always had their own personal throne constructed.
-Until 1900, each throne was usually given or melted down at the end of the monarch's reign for the next throne.
+Until 1900, each throne was usually given away or melted down at the end of the monarch's reign for the next throne.
 The thrones after 1900 were saved.
 The exact number of thrones in the United Kingdom is unknown, though there are at least more than five.

 The United Kingdom differs from other countries as it has instead of one or two thrones, numerous thrones, some of which are 800 years old.
 The “throne” used for the anointing and crowning of the monarch during the Coronation of the British Monarch is called the Chair of St. Edward, or St. Edward’s Chair.
 The Chair, which is centuries old, is usually on display at Westminster Abbey.